cyblogerz/Hospital-Management-software/README.md

 ## This is a Command Line Hospital Management software

-Language: Python3
+Language: Python
-Database with sqlite 3
+Database with sqlite

 Features: